cocos/cocos-docs/en/editor/toolbar/index.md

 ![rotation gizmo](./img/rotation-gizmo.png)

-When the mouse is hovered over any circle, the circle will be displayed in yellow, click on it to select it, and a yellow arrow will be displayed to indicate which axis the current node is rotated by.
-Drag any point on the circle to rotate the node, and before releasing the mouse, you can see the rotation angle on the control handle.
+When the mouse hovers over any circle, the circle will be displayed in yellow, click on it to select it, and a yellow arrow will be displayed to indicate which axis the current node is rotated by.
+Drag any point on the circle to rotate the node, and before releasing the mouse, notice the rotation angle on the control handle.

 ![rotation](./img/rotation.png)